Skip to Content

 What are the bright colored snakes in Texas?

-You’ll spot bright-colored snakes like the Texas Coral Snake with its red, yellow, and black bands.
+In Texas, brightly colored snakes include the venomous Texas Coral Snake and the harmless Scarlet Snake.
+Both display red, yellow, and black bands.

-Remember the rhyme: “Red touch yellow, kill a fellow; red touch black, friend of Jack” to stay cautious.
+You can use this rhyme for identification: "Red touch yellow, kill a fellow; red touch black, friend of Jack."

 How do snakes contribute to Texas ecosystems?